 - The potential issues surrounding demolishing only a portion of the current building, which had been initially proposed, will be eliminated and the timeline for actual construction will no longer be dependent on partial demolition.

 Family Life has been extremely blessed by the Lord as He has provided for each step of this project.
-Over $4,000,000 has been invested in the project thus far with every bill paid without any indebtedness.
-We continue to pray for a miracle of the Lord to speak to hearts of you and many others to provide for this exciting new facility.
+With the demolition of the building now completed, over $5,000,000 has been invested in the project thus far with every bill paid without any indebtedness.
+We continue to pray for a miracle of the Lord to provide for the next steps of the building construction which we pray will commence in the spring/summer of this year.
 We serve an awesome God who is “able to do immeasurably more than all we ask or imagine by His power that is at work within us”!